 Annual PAO and SAO Assessment Reports and due by the end of June each year.
-PAO and SAO Assessment Reports are available online in the WEAVE accreditation management system.
+PAO and SAO Assessment Reports from 2019-2020 through the present are available online in the WEAVE accreditation management system.
 Older PAO and SAO Assessment Reports are found on the T drive at: T:\# Assessment

-All PAO and SAO Assessment Reports are presented in person to the Executive Council (EC) during the Fall semester.
+All PAO and SAO Assessment Reports are presented in person to the Executive Council (EC) during the Fall semester following their submission.